 SUVs, on the other hand, can hold just as much if not more than a minivan.
 We also have to consider that while minivans can come with diesel engines in some models, SUVs come with bigger displacements meaning they can pull a lot more weight.
 The chassis itself is also pretty robust.
 Since most SUVs in the country are based on pickups, the traits of these capable haulers are passed down to the roofed versions.

-So, it really depends.
+So, it depends.
 Both platforms share some similarities but both also differ in smaller ways.
 It’ll depend on what you carry and your preferences.